TABC Violation Codes: How do I Avoid Penalties?

-- A survey map of the property where the alcoholic beverages are being sold or served.
-This should be certified and made by a licensed survey to ensure that you are fulfilling all of the local requirements needed to sell those beverages.
+- Provide a survey map of the property where the alcoholic beverages are sold or served.
+This map should be certified and made by a licensed survey to ensure that you are fulfilling all of the local requirements needed to sell those beverages.

-- You need to have an application affidavit which states that you are aware of the local requirements of selling alcohol and that violations can result in permit suspension.
+- You must have an application affidavit that states that you know the local requirements for selling alcohol and that violations can result in permit suspension.

-- Authorization by the owner of the property stating that you have their permission to sell alcohol on the premises.
+- You must have authorization from the property owner stating that you have their permission to sell alcohol on the premises.

-- Violation of Alcoholic Beverage Code 106.09 - According to the Alcoholic Beverage Code, you can be charged with a violation if you sell a minor alcohol.
-The same will be the case if a minor sells, serves and prepares those beverages on the premises.
+- Violation of Alcoholic Beverage Code 106.09 - According to the Alcoholic Beverage Code, you can be charged with a violation if you sell alcohol to a minor.
+The same will happen if a minor sells, serves, and prepares those beverages on the premises.
 For the 1st violation, you can be fined $150 for 5 to 7 days and 10 to 12 days for the 2nd violation.
-On a third violation your permit may be cancelled for 30 days and you may have to pay a $4500 fine.
+On a third violation, your permit may be canceled for 30 days, and you may have to pay a $4500 fine.

-- Violation of Alcoholic Beverage Code 106.13 – This violation pertains to allowing a minor to possess or consume alcohol on premises.
-The 1st violation can cancel a permit for 7 to 15 days for a fine of $1050, the second violation can cancel a permit for 10 to 90 days for a fine of $1500 and you can lose your permit for 60 days for the 3rd violation and will have to pay $9,000.
+- Violation of Alcoholic Beverage Code 106.13 – This violation occurs when you allow a minor to possess or consume alcohol on your premise.
+The 1st violation can cancel a permit for 7 to 15 days for a fine of $1050, the second violation can revoke a permit for 10 to 90 days for a fine of $1500, and you can lose your permit for 60 days for the 3rd violation and will have to pay $9,000.

 - Serving an inebriated patron